President and CEO of PCCI

 Timothy Prendergast, CPA

-Tim Prendergast, CPA, is the Director of Finance at PCCI with over 25 years of financial management experience.
-He is responsible for PCCI’s financial strategy in conjunction with the company’s business plan.
-He directs the activities associated with accounting and finance and ensures timely and accurate financial data for decision making is available.
+Tim Prendergast, CPA, is the Vice President of Finance at PCCI with 30+ years of financial leadership experience.
+Tim has led PCCI’s financial strategy in conjunction with the company’s business plan since 2017.
+He directs the activities associated with accounting, budgeting and finance and ensures timely and accurate financial data for decision making is available.

-Tim got his start in public accounting as an auditor with Deloitte.
-He later moved into corporate accounting working for Nursefinders and The Image Bank.
+Tim got his start in public accounting as a Staff Auditor with Deloitte.
+He then moved into corporate accounting with Nursefinders, a medical staffing provider and The Image Bank, a stock photo and film distributor.
 He served as Controller for OpTel Telecom, Bright House Networks’ Central Florida Division and CBS Radio’s Dallas Market.
-Tim has spent the last seven years as a consultant with Tatum LLC.
-While at Tatum, Tim gapped several different roles at Fossil, served as a project manager for a software implementation at Galderma Laboratories, and implemented several business processes at Healthmarkets.
+Tim also served as a consultant with Tatum LLC.
+While at Tatum, Tim gapped several different roles at Fossil Group, a global fashion distributor, served as a project manager for a software implementation at Galderma Laboratories, and implemented several business processes at Healthmarkets, a group health insurance provider.

 Leslie Wainwright, PhD